emnify/product-docs/docs/services/network/global-iot-network.md

 For LTE-M, roaming usually works over regular LTE roaming.
 Nevertheless, some operators have limited the access to their LTE-M networks and its available features (PSM, eDRX).

-Check the emnify [LTE-M coverage](https://www.emnify.com/lte-m-coverage) and [NB-IoT coverage](https://www.emnify.com/nb-iot-coverage), availability of PSM/eDRX and proposed frequency bands [on our Website](https://www.emnify.com/lte-m-coverage?hsLang=en).
+Check the emnify [LTE-M coverage](https://www.emnify.com/lte-m-coverage) and [NB-IoT coverage](https://www.emnify.com/nb-iot-coverage), availability of PSM/eDRX and proposed frequency bands [on the emnify website](https://www.emnify.com/lte-m-coverage?hsLang=en).

 Power-Save-Mode (PSM)